wbebiolabs/WBE-Biolabs/src/posts/2022-01-17-protocols.md

 NOTE: this step can be skipped and directly proceed to step 0B04: transformation.

-The PCR product from step 0B01 harbours EcoRI restriction sites at both ends.
-Therefore, EcoRI digestion will produce a fragment with two overhangs as illustrated in figure 12.
+The PCR product from step 0B01 harbours *EcoR*I restriction sites at both ends.
+Therefore, *EcoR*I digestion will produce a fragment with two overhangs as illustrated in figure 12.

 |*Figure 12.
 Digestion product of fPIC9K-xαFactor/BamHI*|
 | --- |